LotfiAghel/languist/README.md

+this prject frok from https://github.com/metacraft-labs/languist for fix compile issue

+# goals
+* convert python big project with dynamic analisis to nim

 # languist

 Languist is a framework for analysis of both the static and the run-time properties of programs written in a growing list of supported dynamically typed programming languages.
 It also supports refactoring/rewriting and helps for generating idiomatic high level code.